Uniforms of the United States Army: Army Green Service Uniform

-From 2010 to 2020, a blue uniform, known as the Army Blue Service Uniform, was used as the daily wear service uniform.
-The Army has a tradition of blue uniforms dating to the Revolutionary War, and the blue uniform returns to its previous position as a formal dress and ceremonial uniform.
-It had replaced in daily wear the previous green service uniform used by all officers and enlisted personnel introduced in 1956.

-Mess uniform
+Blue Mess uniform

 Colonel Palmatier in the "Army Blue Evening Mess Dress" worn as an optional alternative to the Army Blue Mess Uniform by officers from 1902 to the present.

 Mess dress is the military term for the formal evening dress worn in the mess or at other formal occasions.
 This is generally worn as the military equivalent of white tie or black tie.
 The Army has two versions, a blue winter version and a white summer version, each worn with different accessories depending on the formality of the occasion.